Jmo-101/c4_1.1_deployment/README.md

 - The name of the file was incorrect.
 - Renamed the file from "app" to "application" and successfully deployed the application

+## Conclusion

+Through a combination of Jenkins automation and AWS Elastic Beanstalk deployment, we successfully deployed the code from this repository